IQ404/study-notes/README.md

 ### TODOs

 - Integrate CSC8502 into this note
+- The current GLSL stuffs are messy and incomprehensive, polish them!
 - The current GLSL stuffs are kinda separated from the OpenGl stuffs, merge them together.

 ## Related Projects